codecrook/CatClicker/README.md

 - Click on the cat to increase the click-count.
 - Then according to the number of click-counts the cats will be given titles.

+## How to Run

+- Fork or Download the project and open the `index.html` in your browser.

+--OR--

+[Click Here](https://codecrook.github.io/CatClicker/) - To see a live demo.

 ## Dependancy

 This app needs **[Knockout JS](http://knockoutjs.com/)** to function.